stevegrunwell/wp-password-generator/README.md

 ## Special Thanks

 Special thanks goes out to [Greg Laycock](http://76horsepower.com/) for his input during the ongoing development of this plug-in.
 Additional thanks to WordPress users pampfelimetten for suggesting the plugin hook into the strength indicator and michapixel for recommending the 'Show password' feature.
 [Dave Griffin](https://github.com/davegriffin) and Marcel Kuiper also convinced me to expand to the user edit screen for version 2.5.
+David Mosterd of (CodePress)[http://www.codepress.nl/] also contributed to the development of 2.6.
+Finally, Chris Van Patten of [Van Patten Media](http://vanpattenmedia.com/) has also contributed immensely to the ongoing development and refinement of the plugin.